 The dirty little secret is that there are no operating gun ranges within the geographical borders of Detroit.
 He obviously chose Action Impact because it is located just outside the city of Detroit border.
 Thusly, the entire premise of Jackson’s anti-gun campaign has been proven to be false.
 As mentioned earlier, there are no gun shops in Detroit.
 So, where are the jobs?

 The aforementioned demonstration did garner interest from the local media.
-However, when the event unfolded, it was quite evident that Jackson’s message was ignored by a community over-run with violent criminals and local law enforcement’s ability to keep crime in check.
-In fact, as of June 10th there have been 152 homicides in the city Detroit alone per DPD’s web site.
+However, when the event unfolded, it was quite evident that Jackson’s message was ignored by a community overrun with violent criminals and local law enforcement’s ability to keep crime in check.
+In fact, as of June 10th, there have been 152 homicides in the city of Detroit alone per DPD’s website.
 Jackson has lost touch with the community he is trying to lead.

 No one in the metro-Detroit area is buying the rhetoric Jackson is selling.
 Criminals do not buy their firearms from gun ranges.
 Make no mistake about it, gun ranges are making a lot of money these days by selling their products to law-abiding citizens who have to jump through bureaucratic hoops and governmental obstructions to legally buy handguns: Handgun Purchase Permits or issued Michigan Concealed Pistol Licenses, Basic Pistol Safety Questionnaires, and background checks.
 Maybe Jackson is looking for a way to cash in on this cash cow created by criminals who in many cases are forcing the hands of good people wishing to not be victims.

 Of all the media that covered the story, only one outlet (CBS Detroit), had the integrity to even mention that there was a counter-demonstration that also significantly outnumbered Jackson’s three stooges.
 Furthermore, other mainstream media stations grossly inflated Jackson’s camp at a tally of twelve – a far cry from the actual number of three.